soumilshah1995/postgres-hudi-multitablestreamer/README.md

 ## Steps

+* Please ensure you update the paths for the jobs and JAR file to match your machine's configuration before running it.

 ### Step 1: Spin Up the Stack and Install PySpark

 Start the required services and set up the Python environment.